JoelBosch90/product-in-perspective/README.md

 All microservices are spawned with Docker Compose and managed in the `docker-compose.yml` file in the main directory.

+To get you started, these are the most important Docker Compose commands:

+To run the app (this will also build the Docker images if you haven't already):
+`docker-compose up`

+To rebuild the images:
+`docker-compose build`

 ## Client side config file.
 Inside the `server/Client/source/javascript` directory (and the corresponding `server/Client/public/javascript` directory), there should be a `config.js` file